ZationServer/zation-service-nodemailer/README.md

 ## What is Zation-service-nodemailer?
 ***Zation-service-nodemailer*** is a zation service wrapper of the npm package [nodemailer](https://www.npmjs.com/package/nodemailer) for sending emails from a zation server.
-This service will automatically create transporters with your provided instances configurations on each worker.
+This service will automatically create transporters with your provided instance configurations on each worker.
 Also, it will add new functionality to the Bag and RequestBag for easy sending emails or access the transporter instances.

 ## Install